davepar/gcalendarsync/README.md

   [this spreadsheet](https://docs.google.com/spreadsheets/d/1b0BBnmoDT4uDbN0pYsH--mpasFR45QlgNMTwUH-7MqU)
   (use File -> Make a copy).
 * In the Tools menu, select Script Editor.
-* For the "calendarId" value in the script, paste in the Calendar ID from above.
+* For the "calendarId" value in the script paste in the Calendar ID from Part 1, above.
 * Set the correct time zone in File, Spreadsheet settings.
 * Save the script.